-When a director of a limited company, you must make sure at all times you are not trading wh solvently.
-If your inability to pay employees is a short term issue and you can identify why and correct the cash flow, then excellent.
-Once you are assured, the business is a going concern then, consult HBG Advisory for assurances moving forward.
+As a director, you must ensure you are not trading insolvently.
+If your inability to pay employees is a short term issue and you can identify why and then correct the cash flow, then excellent.
+Once you are then assured the business is a going concern.
+Then consult HBG Advisory for assurances moving forward.
+0800 612 5448

-If your company has potential issues, it can’t resolve and drift into Insolvency; then you may need to cease trading to avoid trading while insolvent.
+If your company has potential issues, it can’t resolve and drifts into Insolvency; then you may need to cease trading to avoid trading while insolvent.

 - Speak with the employees requesting extra time to pay.
-You need to be assured of your companies viability moving forward.
+It would be best if you were assured of your companies viability moving forward.

 Apply For A Loan